ruchitha007/SPL_Ecommerce/README.md

 This project is an online store.
 The languages used are Typescript, Angular , Node js , Stripe

 ## instructions to run
-Install Node
+Install Node ,
-Install angular using command: npm install -g @angular/cli@latest
+Install angular using command: `npm install -g @angular/cli@latest`

 ## Development server